grinnell-cs/csc151-images/_readings/documenting-your-code.md

 ;;; 0 <= start <= (length str) and that 0 <= end <= (length str).
 ~~~

-As a rule of thumb, if a constraint only involves one parameter and it is short to express (either with a Racket expression, mathematical formula, or phrase), place it with the parameter list.
+As a rule of thumb, if a constraint only involves one parameter and it is short to express (either with a Scheme expression, mathematical formula, or phrase), place it with the parameter list.
 If the constraint involves the interaction of multiple parameters or is complicated, place it in the description where there is more prose.

 However, it is important that these preconditions are captured *somewhere* in our doc comment rather than worrying about where.